Abaca Industry Profile

 S&T-Based Farm for Field Validation of Abaca Hybrids for Rehabilitation and Nursery Management in Sogod, Southern Leyte

-The project aimed to elevate the socio-economic status of abaca farmers in the CEST communities in Sogod, Southern Leyte by making available to the farmers new technologies on the rehabilitation...
+The project aimed to elevate the socio-economic status of abaca farmers in the Community Empowerment thru S&T (CEST) communities in Sogod, Southern Leyte by making the new technologies on the...

 Read MoreCapacity Building